 Ecological pyramid- The graphical representation of an ecological parameter, such as number, biomass, or energy, sequence-wise in various trophic levels of a food chain, in which producers are at the base, herbivores in the middle, and carnivores at the top level.
 Ecological pyramids can be upright, inverted, or spindle-shaped.
 The three common types of ecological pyramids include the pyramid of numbers, the pyramid of biomass, and the pyramid of energy.

 1. Pyramids of numbers- It is the number of individuals per unit area at various trophic levels.
-It is generally upright however, the pyramid of numbers in the case of a big tree is generally inverted because several insects that feed on the tree generally exceed in number.
+It is generally upright; however, the pyramid of numbers in the case of a big tree is generally inverted because several insects that feed on the tree generally outnumber.

 2. Pyramids of biomass- These represent the biomass in various trophic levels.
 A pyramid of biomass is upright except in an aquatic food chain.
 A pyramid of biomass in the sea is generally inverted because the biomass of fish is generally greater than that of phytoplankton.